gyosh/kemangi/README.md

 # Kemangi
 ### Easy Text Preprocessor For Indonesian Language
-Also known as Bahasa Indonesia
+Also known as Bahasa Indonesia.

 ## Overview